LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

   - better feedback when you're very close to getting the right colour
   - be more strict about number of matching pixels
-- don't let you clip through the diagonal between chess pieces
+- don't let you clip through the diagonal between chess pieces (the farm doors also have this problem)
 - preserve the legal component of movement when diagonal against a wall
+- do something if a puzzle change causes the place you were standing to become a collission.
+  (life,mandelbrot,chess) so you don't get stuck. maybe each have a known safe point to teleport you to? or just move to closest valid tile.
 - maybe child_fullscreen should send resize event and stop doing force_render_target and stop remapping events and just directly run that child. would probably be less code.
   - stopping other puzzles in the room from ticking is either a bad inconsistancy or a good performance thing.